 Nominating Committee.
-In March 2001, the Board appointed a Nominating Committee comprised of Messrs.
-Gaunce, Laughery and Pierce, none of whom is employed by the Company.
-The principal functions of the Nominating Committee will be to recommend to the Board nominees for director to be elected by the Company's stockholders or elected by the Board to fill vacancies, and nominees for selection to membership on the Board's various committees.
+The Nominating Committee is comprised of Messrs.
+Gaunce, Laughery and Pierce.
+The principal functions of the Nominating Committee are to recommend to the Board nominees for director to be elected by the Company's stockholders or elected by the Board to fill vacancies, and nominees for selection to membership on the Board's various committees.
+The Nominating Committee recommended Mr. Frazier's appointment to the Board in July 2001 as well as the nominations of Messrs.
+John Schnatter, Frazier and Oney for election to the Board at the 2002 Annual Meeting.